 I've had to work in many different LMS's as well.
 Skyymap's and Echo Eleven Media's LMSs both were Flash based but worked in an entirely different way.
-That is the fun and the challenge of working with different systems and figuring out their nuances.
+It is fun and challenging to work with different learning management systems and figuring out their nuances.
 In the end you have to figure out what makes them dance and what provides the best learning environment for your end users.

 While I was working for Skyymap, Inc. as CCO, one of our big eLearning clients was Coca-Cola Company in Atlanta, GA.
 I helped create all the graphics, user interface as well as recreate a lot of their complex graphics like their DNA Way of Marketing Helix.

 This was an eLearning to train employees the proper way of washing and sanitizing their hands.